-- 1. Full T1 Income Tax Return, with schedules, for the past 3 taxation years.
-If you have not filed an income tax return for one of these years, provide copies of your T-slips and other statements showing all sources of income for that tax year. - 2.
-Notices of Assessment and Notices of Reassessment for the past 3 taxation years.
+1. Full T1 Income Tax Return, with schedules, for the past 3 taxation years.
+If you have not filed an income tax return for one of these years, provide copies of your T-slips and other statements showing all sources of income for that tax year.

+- 2. Notices of Assessment and Notices of Reassessment for the past 3 taxation years.
 If you do not have these, you may order a Canada Revenue Agency Summary. - 3.
 Most recent statement of earnings indicating the total earnings paid in the year to date, including overtime, or, if such a statement is not provided by your employer, a letter from your employer setting out that information, including your rate of annual salary or remuneration. - 4.
-3 most recent EI benefit statements, if any. - 5.
-3 most recent WCB benefit statements, if any. - 6.
-A statement confirming the amount of social assistance received, if any. - 7.
-If you are self-employed, for the 3 most recent taxation years: - (a) the financial statements of your business or professional practice, other than a partnership, and

-- (ii) a statement showing a breakdown of all salaries, wages, management fees or other payments or benefits paid to, or on behalf of, persons or corporations with whom you do not deal at arm's length; - 8.
-If you are a partner in a partnership, confirmation of your income and draws from, and capital in, the partnership for its 3 most recent taxation years. - 9.
-If you have a 1% or more interest in a privately held corporation: - a.
+If you receive income from employment insurance, social assistance, a pension, worker's compensation, disability payments, or income from any other source, the most recent statement of the income indicating the total amount of income or a letter from the appropriate authority. - 5.
+If you are self-employed, for the 3 most recent taxation years: - (a) the financial statements of your business or professional practice, other than a partnership, and - (ii) a statement showing a breakdown of all salaries, wages, management fees or other payments or benefits paid to, or on behalf of, persons or corporations with whom you do not deal at arm's length. - 6.
+If you are a partner in a partnership, confirmation of your income and draws from, and capital in, the partnership for its 3 most recent taxation years. - 7.
+If you have an interest in a privately held corporation: - a.
 The financial statements of the corporation and its subsidiaries for its 3 most recent tax years, and - b.
-A statement showing a breakdown of all salaries, wages, management fees or other payments or benefits paid to yourself, or to persons or corporations with whom the corporation, and every related corporation, does not deal at arm's length for the corporation's 3 most recent taxation years. - 10.
-If you are a beneficiary under a trust, a copy of the trust settlement agreement and copies of the trust's 3 most recent financial statements. - 11.
-If you own or have an interest in real property, the most recent assessment notice issued from an assessment authority for the property. - 12.
-A detailed list of any special or extraordinary expenses claimed where child support is an issue, including copies of receipts or other documentation providing the amount of the following expenses: - a.
+A statement showing a breakdown of all salaries, wages, management fees or other payments or benefits paid to yourself, or to persons or corporations with whom the corporation, and every related corporation, does not deal at arm's length for the corporation's 3 most recent taxation years. - 8.
+If you are a beneficiary under a trust, a copy of the trust settlement agreement and copies of the trust's 3 most recent financial statements. - 9.
+If you own or have an interest in real property, the most recent BC Assessment notice for the property.

+- 10. A detailed list of any special or extraordinary expenses claimed where child support is an issue, including copies of receipts or other documentation providing the amount of the following expenses: - a.
 Child care costs, - b.
 Health care and extended medical and dental insurance premiums attributable to the child, - c.
 Uninsured health care and dental expenses, - d.
 Extraordinary educational expenses, - e.
 Post-secondary educational expenses, and - f.
-Extraordinary expenses for extracurricular activities. - 13.
-Your monthly budget of expenses (where spousal support is an issue).

-- 14. An itemized list of your income, assets and liabilities. - 15.
-Copies of all statements and cancelled cheques for all bank accounts held solely or jointly in your name for the most recent 6 months. - 16.
-Copies of credit card statements for all credit cards solely or jointly in your name for the most recent 6 months. - 17.
-Copies of the most recent statement for all RRSP's, pensions, term deposit certificates, guaranteed investment certificates, stock accounts and other investments in your name or in which you have an interest. - 18.
-A list of any exemptions claimed (where the action involves the division of marital property).
+Extraordinary expenses for extracurricular activities. - 11.
+Your monthly budget of expenses (where spousal support is an issue). - 12.
+Copies of all statements for all bank accounts held solely or jointly in your name for the most recent 6 months. - 13.
+Copies of credit card statements for all credit cards solely or jointly in your name for the most recent 6 months. - 14.
+Copies of the most recent statement for all RRSP's, pensions, term deposit certificates, guaranteed investment certificates, stock accounts and other investments in your name or in which you have an interest. - 15.
+A list of any excluded property claimed (where the action involves the division of family property).